SpencerPoor/SpencerPoor/README.md

 ## When I'm not coding
  📱 I'm following the latest breakthroughs in system-on-chip efficiency

- 🥽 Exploring VR tech developments
+ 🥽 Exploring XR tech developments

  🎮 Or relaxing with a game or two